coveo/source.coveo.com/_posts/2017-06-22-kubernetes-in-production-kops-terraform-jenkins.md

 Simple enough.

-That's all, we now have an autodeployed kubernetes cluster with versionned configuration and terraform s3 backed state so everyone can reuse the kubernetes configuration for their needs.
+That's all, we now have an autodeployed Kubernetes cluster with versionned configuration and terraform s3 backed state so everyone can reuse the kubernetes configuration for their needs.